nextauthjs/docs/docs/configuration/options.md

 JSON Web Tokens can be used for session tokens if enabled with `session: { jwt: true }` option.
 JSON Web Tokens are enabled by default if you have not specified a database.

-By default JSON Web Tokens are signed (JWS) but not encrypted (JWE), as JWT encryption adds additional overhead and comes with some caveats.
-You can enable encryption by setting `encryption: true`.
+By default JSON Web Tokens are not signed (JWS) but are encrypted (JWE).

 #### JSON Web Token Options